 From 1 July 2019, key elements of the new model are being refined and tested through the New Employment Services Trial.
-The trial is being underway in two Employment Regions - Adelaide South, South Australia and Mid North Coast, New South Wales.
+The trial is underway in around 50 sites in two Employment Regions - Adelaide South, South Australia and Mid North Coast, New South Wales.
 Participants in the trial are not included in the surveys covered in this report as other, trial-specific monitoring and evaluation activities are taking place.